-If you’re new to the concept of self-hypnosis, it’s a harmless way to keep control and achieve many of the same benefits of working with a hypnotherapist to change behavior.
-There are fears, doubt, and hindrances that are so deep in our subconscious, we need help changing that behavior and shifting the course of our internal conversations.
+If you’re new to the concept of self-hypnosis, it’s a harmless way to keep control and achieve many of the same benefits of working with a hypnotherapist to change behaviour.
+There are fears, doubt, and hindrances that are so deep in our subconscious, we need help changing that behaviour and shifting the course of our internal conversations.
 Many believe that we operate through our conscious minds when, in fact, it is our subconscious mind that controls the largest percentage of it.
 Self-hypnosis allows us to speak to our subconscious and tap into the deepest part of ourselves.
 Since all you need is yourself to get started.

 Before exploring self-hypnosis, you must have an open mind for its benefits to be successful.

-- Want to be hypnotized
+Want to be hypnotised

-- Not fear being hypnotized
+Not fear being hypnotised

 There’s also some pre-work involved – you must know or have an idea of why you need self-hypnosis.
 You must be honest about yourself, make sure you’re seeking things of a positive nature, and that the changes in which you seek are stated simply and not complexed.